Interstate High Speed Rail Progress

 Another private company, Texas Central Railway wants to break ground on a 205 mph Dallas-Houston HSR route serving the fast-growing 16+ million-person 240-mile corridor.
 Stations are currently planned a few blocks south of downtown Dallas and in Northwest Houston.
 Texas Central plans to build Transportation-Oriented Development on land it owns next to stations.

-When complete, this project will anchor extensions from Dallas to Fort Worth, Austin, and San Antonio.
+When complete, this project will anchor extensions from Dallas to Fort Worth.
+Later it can extend to Austin and San Antonio.

 Until Texas Central overcomes Trump Administration and NIMBY (Not In My Back Yard) obstacles preventing Environmental Clearance and ROW Acquisition, the 100% Engineering Design required for Construction Start is delayed.
 Perhaps its recent Amtrak partnership will help break the logjam.